sdiehl/pycraig/README.txt

 Linux, BSD, or OS X you probably have this installed.

 *jellyfish* ( https://github.com/sunlightlabs/jellyfish ) is
-optinally included for doing approximate string matching.
+optionally included for doing approximate string matching.
 It is written in C and is very fast.

 To use it run from the pycraig directory use the included